The Short Version

 This squad tells a single story in two people.

 Manuel Neuer, 40, returns from retirement — the past, called upon once more.
-Said El Mala, 20, without a single cap — the future, skipped over and deployed at once.
-Between them lie twenty years and the full span of a team that, after years of upheaval, wants to last at a tournament again.
+Said El Mala, 19, without a single cap — the future, skipped over and deployed at once.
+Between them lie more than twenty years and the full span of a team that, after years of upheaval, wants to last at a tournament again.

 On June 14 in Houston, it will become clear whether Nagelsmann’s bet pays off: experience where mistakes are punished, risk where goals must come.